chimkenu/Expunge/README.md

 # expunge

 a small minecraft plugin / minigame

+a plugin that attempts to emulate zombie shooter games similar to l4d
-wont work without the map, which is only

-avaliable at the server: expunge.minehut.gg
+> this plugin wont work without the map, which is only avaliable at the server: **expunge.minehut.gg**

+## what is there

+- a tutorial
+- large variety of weapons and utilities
+- custom mobs
+- cutscenes and dialogue
+- achievements (needs the expunge-datapack)